9 Amazing Destinations for Winter in Greece

 Does it Snow in Greece?

 A lot of tourists ask me “does Greece have snow?”
 Depending on where you are, yes, it very much does.
 In Athens, snow is a rare event even in the winter months, and the few times it does happen, you can expect just an inch or two that barely sticks to the ground.
-And Athenians to spend three days trapped inside panicking.
+And Athenians to spend three days trapped inside panicking, while the city government tries to figure out what to do with this stuff on the ground.

 Some brave few also head to the Greek islands in December.
-Despite the rain and cold weather, you still have a great time without the beach bars and the sun.
-I point out two of my favorites for winter tourism later in this post.
+Despite the rain and cold weather, you can still have a great time without the beach bars and the sun.
+I will point out three of my favorite islands for winter tourism later in this post.

 Best Winter Destinations in Greece